Expert tips to curb emotional eating

 5 ways to stop emotional eating

-Eating patterns are the general times you eat.
-Do you eat three big meals a day or do you eat little and often?
-Taking note of your eating patterns can help you to see if there are times of the day when you may be eating unnecessarily.
+Do you generally eat three big meals a day or do you eat little and often?
+Taking note of when you eat (and what you're eating) can help you to see if there are times of the day when you may be eating unnecessarily.
 You may find you tend to snack in the evening out of boredom or to help tackle a stressful day – similar to having a glass of wine in the evening.

-What’s the difference between emotional hunger and true hunger?
-Some of the main differences include how quickly you feel hungry and how you feel after you’ve eaten [3].
+The main differences between emotional and physical hunger are how quickly you feel hungry and how you feel after you’ve eaten [3].

 Emotional hunger | Physical hunger |